Joe Prunty: NBA coaching career

 On July 23, 2021, the Atlanta Hawks announced that Prunty would be joining Nate McMillan's staff as an assistant coach.
 With McMillan and lead assistant Chris Jent entering health and safety protocols, Prunty served as acting head coach for three games of a west coast road trip in January 2022.
-The team went 1-2 during that time, securing a 108–102 win against the Sacramento Kings on January 5.
+The team went 1–2 during that time, securing a 108–102 win against the Sacramento Kings on January 5.
 With the departure of Jent during the offseason, Prunty was named the team's lead assistant in the summer of 2022.
 For the Hawks' 123–122 dramatic overtime victory against the Chicago Bulls on December 11, 2022, Prunty drew up the play that led to AJ Griffin sinking a game winning layup with 0.5 seconds left on the clock.
-He was named interim head coach on February 21, 2023 after McMillan's firing.
-The team went 2-0 during his tenure as interim head coach with victories against the Cleveland Cavaliers and Brooklyn Nets.
+He was named interim head coach on February 21, 2023, after McMillan's firing.
+The team went 2–0 during his tenure as interim head coach with victories against the Cleveland Cavaliers and Brooklyn Nets.
 On February 26, Prunty's tenure as interim head coach came to an end when Quin Snyder was named head coach of the Hawks.

+On June 28, 2023, it was revealed that Prunty would rejoin the Milwaukee Bucks as an assistant coach, joining Adrian Griffin's staff.
+On January 23, 2024, Prunty was named the interim head coach of the Milwaukee Bucks, following the firing of Griffin.
+Prunty served as interim coach for three games, until the Bucks hired Doc Rivers as head coach.

+On July 5, 2025 it was reported that Prunty was leaving the Bucks for the Orlando Magic, becoming an assistant coach on Jamahl Mosley's staff.

 National team career

-Prunty was named the head coach of the Great Britain men's national basketball team in June 2013 after an extensive interview process following Chris Finch's resignation.
+Prunty was named the head coach of the Great Britain men's national team in June 2013 after an extensive interview process following Chris Finch's resignation.
 The choice was initially somewhat controversial as Prunty had little previous international coaching experience.
 Prunty's first campaign as GB head coach was summer 2013.
 Despite being without top players Luol Deng, Ben Gordon, Joel Freeland, and Pops Mensah-Bonsu, Prunty began his tenure with a 61–55 win over Puerto Rico in an International Test Match at The Copper Box Arena, London.
 The team went on to upset Israel in their first game of Eurobasket 2013, earning a dramatic overtime victory.
 However, Great Britain ended the group phase with a 2–3 record, not good enough to advance.
 Because of this result, UK Sport cut its funding for the team.

 Despite the future of the British national team looking bleak due to the budget constraints, Prunty stayed on as coach as the team attempted to qualify for Eurobasket 2015.
 The cut in funding meant the team could not afford the insurance costs required to recruit top players, had to cancel training camp, and required players to sleep in dorm beds and live on £15 a day.
 After losses to Bosnia and Iceland, the team failed to qualify for the tournament.